AdilHashmisyed/Smart-Home-automation/README.md

-## Smart Home Automation git
+## Smart Home Automation

-This app is made or Android users, to automata all the Home Applience and integrated with Hardware Modules.
+This app is made for Android users, to automata all the Home Applience and integrated with Hardware Modules.